DevDecoder/DynamicXml/README.md

 # Usage

-## Casting to dynamic

-To use include the NuGet in your solution and call the `dynamic?
-ToDynamic(DynamicXOptions?)` extension method on any `XObject`, e.g.
+To use include the NuGet in your solution and call the `Filter(DynamicOptions?)` extension method to filter `XObject`s, or the `dynamic?
+ToDynamic(DynamicXOptions?)` extension method on any `XObject`, to cast it to a dynamic, for easy access to related `XObject`s e.g.

 ```csharp
 // Load XML from embedded file.